Dropshipping Taxes: Definition, Types, & How to File

 What Is Dropshipping?

-Dropshipping is a business model and method of selling goods through a store or e-commerce platform/website without storing that inventory in your own warehouse.Dropshipping involves two transactions: a transaction between the dropshipping owner and the customer and one between the supplier and the customer.
+The dropshipping model involves two transactions: one between the dropshipping owner and the customer, and another between the supplier and the customer.
 There are three steps to the dropshipping process

 1. The dropshipping owner receives a customer’s order.

-2. The dropshipper purchases the order’s items from a third-party supplier.
+2. The dropshipper purchases the items for the order from a third-party supplier.

 3. The third-party supplier ships the products to the dropshipper’s customer.